Hike across

 Today, this railway remains vital, transporting 10-12 iron trains daily, each carrying 68 wagons laden with 100 tons of ore—enough for 68,000 cars!
 No wonder LKAB must use the strongest locomotives on the market.
 It's shipped over 1 billion tons of iron ore in its 120-year history.
 And it's not just ore; 90% of groceries from Southern to Northern Norway travel this route.
 As you ride the Ofoten Line, you're journeying through history—from miners' dreams to wartime tales—amidst awe-inspiring Nordic landscapes.

-2. Hike on the Navvy Road
+2. Hiking the historic Navvy road

 The legacy of the navvies persists in the enduring tale of the Ofoten Line's construction, a feat largely achieved through manual labor.
 The navvies, were itinerant laborers who played a pivotal role in shaping the railway.
 The unforgiving landscape and weather along the Ofoten line made it an incredibly challenging endeavor, demanding resilience from those involved.
 Enduring bitter cold, perpetual darkness, and relentless winter storms, these workers found solidarity through their shared hardships, fostering a culture rich with camaraderie and marked by the iconic Navvies hat.
 Their vibrant legacy lives on robustly to this day.